hive-engine/steemsmartcontracts-wiki/Events-and-Logs.md

 When you execute a Smart Contract, you are not able to return results.
 However, you are able to emit events that will be stored in the transaction.
-Errors generated during the deployment or the execution of a Smart Contract are logged in the transaction as well.
+Errors generated during the deployment or the execution of a Smart Contract (errors thrown or asserted) are logged in the transaction as well.

 These information are stored under the key "logs" of a transaction.